alihaydarsucu/DoneIt.github.io/README.md

 ![Operation of the categries section](Readme_Files/fourth_gif.gif)

-Category search allows you to sift and sort the tasks you have added according to the categories you have added.
+Category search allows you to sort the tasks you have added according to the categories you have added.

 ### Language Section and Error Message